Revisiting Skeleton-based Action Recognition

-The proposed PoseC3D well resolves the limitations of GCN-based approaches.
-The use of 3D heatmap volumes mitigates the sensitivity to pose estimation techniques: we empirically find that PoseC3D generalizes well across different scenarios and human skeletons obtained in different ways.
-Also, PoseC3D, which relies on heatmaps of the base representation, allows one to leverage the advances in convolutional network architectures and makes it much easier to integrate with other modalities in multi-stream convolutional networks.
-This opens up a great design space to further improve the recognition performance.
-Finally, the complexity of the 3D heatmap volume is invariant to the number of persons of interest.
-PoseC3D thus can handle different numbers of persons without increasing computational overhead.
-To verify the efficiency and effectiveness of PoseC3D, we conduct a comprehensive study across several datasets including FineGYM~\cite{shao2020finegym}, NTURGB-D~\cite{Liu_2019_NTURGBD120}, Kinetics-400~\cite{carreira2017quo} and Volleyball~\cite{ibrahim2016hierarchical}, where PoseC3D achieves the state-of-the-art performance compared to GCN-based approaches.
+PoseConv3D can address the limitations of GCN-based approaches stated above.
+First, using 3D heatmap volumes is more robust to the up-stream pose estimation: we empirically find that PoseConv3D generalizes well across input skeletons obtained by different approaches.
+Also, PoseConv3D, which relies on heatmaps of the base representation, enjoys the recent advances in convolutional network architectures and is easier to integrate with other modalities into multi-stream convolutional networks.
+This characteristic opens up great design space to further improve the recognition performance.
+Finally, PoseConv3D can handle different numbers of persons without increasing computational overhead since the complexity over 3D heatmap volume is independent of the number of persons.
+To verify the efficiency and effectiveness of PoseConv3D, we conduct comprehensive studies across several datasets, including FineGYM~\cite{shao2020finegym}, NTURGB-D~\cite{Liu_2019_NTURGBD120}, UCF101~\cite{soomro2012ucf101}, HMDB51~\cite{kuehne2011hmdb}, Kinetics400~\cite{carreira2017quo}, and Volleyball~\cite{ibrahim2016hierarchical}, where PoseConv3D achieves state-of-the-art performance compared to GCN-based approaches.